mozilla-conduit/conduit-docs/phabricator-user.rst

 :doc:`Lando </lando-user>`.
 See :ref:`getting-in-touch` to have
 repositories added to Phabricator and Lando.

-If you cannot use Lando, we highly recommend manually landing to mozilla-inbound without the use of ``arc patch`` nor ``arc land``, both of which add metadata to the commit message which may not be desirable, such as the list of revision subscribers.

 If you do not have the commit applied locally and you are landing someone else's patch, you can run ``moz-phab patch D<revision id> --nobranch`` to apply the commit(s) locally (``--nobranch`` ensures the commits are applied to the current